dwachss/bililiteRange/docs/lines.md

 (End of line) Moves the range to the character position at the end of the line containing the end of the range.
 This will be either right before a newline or at the end of the element.
 The range will be zero length.

+### `bounds('char', n)`

+Moves the range to the `n`th character position at the end of the line containing the start of the range.
+The range will be zero length.

 ### `bounds('line')`

 Sets the range to the whole lines containing the range.
 Just `range.bounds('union', 'BOL').bounds('union', 'EOL')`.